EuroPython/epcon/README.md

 ## Pre-requisites

-In order to run the project locally, you need to have [Docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/overview/) installed.
+To run the project locally, you need to have [Docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/overview/) installed.

 You can install the above mentioned packages manually or you can use our helper commands.